 7. Knishes – this is another one of my absolute favorites.
 I can eat these all day.

-My baby went for the grill cheese.
-Little did he know it was three layers and he ate more than he ever did at one meal.
+My baby went for the grilled cheese.
+Little did he know it was three layers, and he ate more than he ever did at one meal.
 Which made me one happy momma.

 9. Sandwich time – we got the most popular sandwiches that the Deli offers.
 But there are so many to choose from.
 Woody Allen has left his mark in many places, and this deli is no exception.
 We had the Woody Allen Sandwich with Carnegie Deli’s famous Pastrami that they cure at their own factory for 13 days, as in comparison to most places that only do it for three days.
 And look at THE SIZE OF THIS SANDWICH.

-10. Cakes, Cakes and more Cakes – If you thought Carnegie Deli is only known for their sandwiches, pickles and Matzah Ball Soup you are dead wrong.
-They are actually world famous for their freshly baked cakes and cheesecakes as well.
+10. Cakes, Cakes, and more Cakes – If you thought Carnegie Deli is only known for its sandwiches, pickles, and Matzah Ball Soup you are dead wrong.
+They are actually world-famous for their freshly baked cakes and cheesecakes as well.